 P (conclusion) – Therefore, the universe has a cause.

-The above deductive argument is valid; if the premises are true, the conclusion follows logically and inescapably.
-Therefore, if S’ knows S has no justification for believing that P, she must know (at least) Q provides no justification for believing that P. But how could she possibly know this without knowing either P1 or P2 is false or unjustified?
+The above deductive argument is valid; if the premises are true, the conclusion follows inescapably.
+Therefore, if S’ knows S has no justification for believing that P, she must know (at least): Q does not confer justification.
+But how could she possibly know this without knowing either P1 or P2 is false or unjustified?
 She can’t.
 She cannot logically infer P1 or P2 is false merely because she is unconvinced P1 and P2 are true.
 Nor can she know the belief of S in P1 or P2 is unjustified unless she knows all of the justification-claims of S for the premises.

-What typically transpires while discussing a valid argument like Q is S’ says: “I’m not convinced P1 or P2 is true.
+What typically transpires while discussing a valid argument like Q is S’ says: “You have not convinced me P1 or P2 is true.
 So your argument is unpersuasive.”
-That’s fine; how persuasive Q is to S’ is partly up to S’, but that hardly means Q is unsound, thereby providing no justification for S. With a deductive argument, justification is conferred as follows:
+That’s fine; how persuasive Q is to S’ is partly up to S,’ but that hardly means Q is unsound, thereby not justifying S. With a deductive argument, justification is conferred as follows:

-Q provides justification for S if Q is valid and upon S performing their epistemic duty (considering the arguments and evidence) for P1 and P2 find the conjunction of the premises more plausible than its negation.
+Q justifies S if Q is valid, and upon S performing their epistemic duty (considering the arguments and evidence) for P1 and P2, the conjunction of the premises is more plausible than its negation.

 Of course, this doesn’t mean P1 and P2 are true!
-Nor does it say the conclusion (P) is true.
-Keep in mind we are talking about justification, not truth-values.
-Of course, S’ being agnostic on P1 and P2 may enter into a regress and attack the justification for believing the premises.
-But this rarely happens and when it does, the problem is merely pushed to the next level down.
-When S’ fails to ask for the justification from S for P1 and P2, then we know S’ doesn’t know S is unjustified.
+Nor does it say the conclusion (P) is accurate.
+Remember, we are talking about justification, not truth values.
+Of course, S’ being agnostic on P1 and P2 may enter into a regress and attack the rationale for believing the premises.
+But this rarely happens, and when it does, the problem is pushed back to the next level.
+When S’ fails to ask for justification from S for P1 and P2, we know S’ doesn’t know S is unjustified.

 I’ve given a somewhat technical explanation as to why the phrase “I don’t know, but I know you don’t know” is usually philosophically untenable.
-The person who levels this claim doesn’t know if the proposition in question is true or not.
-Nor do they likely know all of the possible ways you justify your belief.
-They don’t know if you know or not.
-Perhaps a more straightforward way to address this kind of unreasonableness would be to respond: How do you know I don’t know?
-But that approach leaves me little to write on.
-As for humility: If you don’t know if something is true or not, then just admit it without attacking your interlocutor.
-The truly humble attitude is: Maybe you do know; I’m just not sure.
-This response is not only more reasonable; it is more likely to get the other person to consider your position.
+The person who levels this claim must determine the truth of the proposition.
+If they fail this, they must learn all of the possible ways you justify your belief.
+Otherwise, they don’t know if you know or not.
+A more straightforward way to address this kind of unreasonableness would be to respond: How do you know I don’t know?
+And as for humility: If you don’t know something is true, admit it without attacking your interlocutor.
+The genuinely humble attitude is: Maybe you do know; I’m just not sure.
+This response is more reasonable and more likely to get the other person to consider your position.